tencentyun/intlcloud-documents/yehe_doc/中间件与通信/移动推送/操作指南/推送高级功能/通道策略_intl_en.md

 ### Custom channel policy[](id:zidingyi)

-Currently, the Mi, OPPO, and vivo channels limit the daily number of pushes.
+Currently, vendor channels limit the daily number of pushes.
 You can choose the channels through which this push can be delivered according to business needs and personalize the push channel delivery policy to save vendor channel resources and maximize the value of pushes.
 The table below specifies the delivery rules of a custom policy.

 | Channel                                                  | Enabled                                                        | Disabled                   | Supported Messages                                               |